How to Successfully Close Deals in Your Sales Pipeline

 If a lead reaches this stage, you’ve grabbed their attention and made them interested in seeing your product or service.

-So, a sales rep organizes a demo or sets up a meeting to showcase your product’s features and benefits.
+So, a sales rep organizes a demo or sets up a sales meeting to showcase your product’s features and benefits.
 Tailoring the presentation to address the lead’s specific pain points and demonstrate how your solution can solve them is an absolute must.

 4. Proposal